minhhoccode111/minhhoccode111.github.io/_blog/how-to-get-into-software.md

 I don't care who you are.
 If you found your way to this post and you want some help, feel free to reach out to me.
-I'm available on many platforms as npmaile.
+I'm available on many platforms as minhhoccode111.
 If you've seen me post on it in the last 6 months, there's a great chance that I will respond.
 I cannot promise I will get back to you as I am just one man, but I like to see others succeed and will do anything I can to make that happen.